guretskiysemyon/k-coloringReduction/readme.md

 ![](TestResults/GraphImages/all_counted_only_z3.jpg)

-On each of the graphs, a pointed line represents SageMath's results.
-A reminder that this tool finds the minimal k, so we represent its running time as constant across all k's.
-The result is 16.
+In each of the graphs, a pointed line represents SageMath's results.
+In our tests, SageMath solved 16 inputs within the given time of 10 seconds per instance.
+It's important to note that this tool finds the minimal k, so we represent its running time as constant across all k values.
+Therefore, you can see a constant line on the graphs at
+$y=16$.

 From the graphs, note that in z3, all theories solved more inputs than SageMath.
 In cvc5, all theories except one outperformed SageMath, and in msat, part of the theories did so.
 We allow ourselves to make this comparison since there is a possibility to run all k's from 3 to 20 in parallel and solve the graph instances in this way.
 However, it's important to note that this is not a scalable solution (i.e., we cannot do this for large k).

 In the end, we compile all graphs into one image.
-DDespite that this graph is overloaded with information, it is clear that most solver-theory pairs performed better.
-The source image is available in the files, you can zoom in for higher resolution.
+Although this graph is overloaded with information, it is clear that most solver-theory pairs performed better that baseline tool sageMath. (i.e. solver more instances in given time per instance).
+ The source image is available in the files (path - `TestResults/GraphImages`) , you can zoom in for higher resolution.

 ![](TestResults/GraphImages/all_counted.jpg)

-The results for BV and Set are presented below in the same format.
-The results are the same.
+Since we tested BV and Sets only on k values that are powers of two in the range (1,64), and other theories do not have results for k values greater than 20, for better visualization we divided it into two different graphs.
+The results for BV and Sets are presented below in the same format.
+We can observe a similar result here as well; the number of solved instances for some k is greater than the number solved by SageMath.
 ![](TestResults/GraphImages/BV_S_counted.jpg)